olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 of what to expect with regard to performance in his talk by comparing a single-guild execution of the fibonacci example with a multi-guild one.

-On a dual core Linux virtual machine runnin within Windows 7 he had the following
+On a **dual core** Linux virtual machine running within Windows 7, Koichi observed the following results:
-results:

 ![Illustration of single vs. multi-guild performance at fibonacci function solving][4]